lwaaron2023/Group20-final-project-a25/README.md

 To select a ship to place simply click on one of the boxes with the letter "0" in it, and the number of "0"s will dictate the length of the ship.

+### 1000 Click in 10 Minutes

+The controls are:

+To start the game, press the pink button.
+To continue clicking, press the pink button to add points.
+When you win (or lose), press the pink button to reset the game.
+When you have enough points, you can scroll below to (upgrades) to get more points per click

 ## Technologies used throughout the project

 We used a variety of libraries and technologies including, but not limited to: